wp-plugins/webrotate-360-product-viewer/readme.txt

 == Changelog ==

+= 2.5.1 =
+* FIXED: issue was fixed that could affect interactive sliders and other javascript functions on certain WP installations.

 = 2.5 =
 * ADDED: new plugin settings page with various defaults.
 * ADDED: drop-down with 360 product viewer skins.